 Rules of the Road

 You’re tooling along with the breeze in your hair, enjoying a warm sunny afternoon on the water.
-Another speeding vessel is coming toward you from your left.
+Another speeding vessel is coming toward you from your right.
 Do you:

 A. Ignore him because his boat’s not as big as yours?